seqcode/pegr/README.md

 ### Introduction
-Platform for Eukaryotic Genomic Regulation (PEGR) is a web service platform that logs metadata for samples and sequencing experiment, manages the data processing workflows, and provides reporting and visualization.
+Platform for Epigenomic and Genomic Research (PEGR) is a web service platform that logs metadata for samples and sequencing experiment, manages the data processing workflows, and provides reporting and visualization.
 PEGR links together people, samples, protocols, sequencer and bioinformatics computation [1].

 ### Prerequisites